tylermercer/personal-website/src/content/posts/software/dumfrh.md

 When there's a cheap way to make future requirements easier ("cheap" meaning "quick to implement and introducing no additional future maintenance cost"), you should probably do it.
-DUMFRH.
+DUMFRH.^[Yes, it is phonetically a garbage acronym, but is "YAGNI" really that much better? 😆]